 A short history of how Merlot got here

 Merlot first appeared in Bordeaux records in the late 18th century.
 By the 19th century, it had become a cornerstone of Right Bank viticulture, where the cool, clay-rich soils of Pomerol and Saint-Émilion made it the dominant grape rather than a blending partner.
-The 20th century took it well beyond France — California, Chile, Italy, Australia — and the post-war global wine boom turned it into one of the most-planted red varieties on the planet.
+The 20th century took it well beyond France, into California, Chile, Italy and Australia, and the post-war global wine boom turned it into one of the most-planted red varieties on the planet.

-Merlot's responsiveness to terroir is one of the reasons it remains compelling for collectors.
-The hallmarks — soft tannins, plum, plush mid-palate — show up everywhere, but the surrounding character shifts dramatically with site.
+Merlot's responsiveness to terroir is one of the reasons it remains compelling for serious collectors.
+The hallmarks of soft tannins, plum, and plush mid-palate show up everywhere, but the surrounding character shifts dramatically with site.

 Right Bank Bordeaux (France)